+RIR Policy AFRINIC The IANA IPv4 recovered addressed space was put in the AFRINIC inventory and delegated according to existing policies APNIC From 02 July 2019, all allocations to APNIC of additional IPv4 addresses from the IANA IPv4 Recovered Address Space pool, will be put into the final /8 pool.

 RIR Policy

-AFRINIC -

-APNIC From 27 May 2014, following the allocation to APNIC of additional IPv4 addresses from the IANA IPv4 Recovered Address Space pool, each account holder (current and future) will be eligible to request and receive additional delegations up to a maximum of /22 from the new IPv4 pool (non-/103 pool).

-The application criteria for receiving a subsequent IPv4 delegation from this pool is the same as that for delegations under the 'final /8' (/103) pool.
+The application criteria for receiving IPv4 delegation from this pool is the same as that for delegations under the 'final $/8$ ' ($/103$) pool.

 ARIN -

-LACNIC Resources allocated by IANA to LACNIC once item 11.2 of the Policy Manual (Allocations/Assignments for Gradual IPv4 Resource Exhaustion) becomes effective will only be allocated/assigned under the guidelines set forth on item 11.1 of the Policy Manual (Special IPv4 Allocations/Assignments Reserved for New Members).
+LACNIC Resources allocated by IANA to LACNIC once item 11.2 of the Policy Manual (Allocations/Assignments for Gradual IPv4 Resource Exhaustion) becomes effective will only be allocated/assigned under the guidelin set forth on item 11.1 of the Policy Manual (Special IPv4 Allocations/Assignments Reserved for New Members).

 RIPE NCC -